 Store in the refrigerator.

-Now, if you are counting calories or following the Weight Watchers plan, you can swap out ingredients to make it a better option for you.
-One quick way to cut out some of the Weight Watchers points is to reduce the cherries.
-This breakdown below is if you used the same amount my daughter did.
-You could even leave them out and add them as you want them or substitute fresh cherries.
-I figured this at 15 servings of a 1/2 cup but you can always readjust and change it based on your servings.
+Now, if you are counting calories or following the Weight Watchers plan, you can swap out ingredients to make it a better option.
+One quick way to cut out some of the Weight Watchers points is to reduce the cherries and use a fat-free cool whip and fat-free cottage cheese.